Abarbesgaard/useless/README.md

 # License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

-Contributing
+# Contributing

 Contributions to Useless are welcome — bug fixes, improvements, or new ideas are encouraged!
 However, to maintain quality: